Vegan and vegetarian food in Koh Samui

 We shared a vegan burger with a sweet potato-based patty and the vegan pizza caprese.

-To make sure we had too many calories that night, we also had their vegan mango sticky rice for dessert.
+To make sure we had enough calories that night, we also tried their vegan mango sticky rice for dessert.

 The burgers were simple and really tasty.

-The black beans based patty had a perfect chewy texture and the sauce was on point.
+The black bean-based patty had a perfect chewy texture, and the sauce was on point.

 All in all, it is very easy to recommend Homemade Burger and Sandwiches if you need that burger fix!